jasonDBA/Excel_DA/README.md

-# Excel-Data-Analysis
+# Excel-Data-Analytics
-This is an output of a large dataset related to a international student enrollment at Centennial College.
-I went through this with MS Excel. and mostly used Pivot functions.
+This is an output of a large dataset related to an international student enrollment at Centennial College.
+I went through this with MS Excel and mostly used Pivot table.

 * The first bottom tap represents a raw data including various attributes(columns).
 * The second bottom tap named 'Confirmed(No duplicated)' is the dataset handled by data cleaning (removed duplicated records and filled a blank cell with proper values).